 4. Incorporate the needs of all generations

-If the focus is education, for example, a Boomer could make a donation to a local college and have the family name displayed prominently.
-A Gen-Xer may want to launch a scholarship program that would pay for local students to attend college.
-And a Millennial may offer to volunteer or tutor at a local school the family is supporting.
-(For more nontraditional giving ideas, see “6 Alternative Ways to Give to Charity.”)
+If the focus is education, for example, a baby boomer could choose to provide a grant to a local college for a library or research lab, creating both a tangible impact now and a visible long-term legacy with the family name on the building.
+A Gen Xer may want to launch a scholarship program that would pay for local students to attend college.
+And a millennial may offer to volunteer or tutor to have a more personal impact at a local school the family is supporting.